Santosh-Gupta/Research2Vec/README.md

 Also, embeddings can have arithmetic properties https://www.youtube.com/watch?time_continue=25&v=IbI2RJLxGZg

-Although these properties were not robust in Lit2Vec although not entirely absent
+Although these properties were not robust in Lit2Vec, but not entirely absent

 ![alt text](images/book2vecVectorAdd.JPG)